It's tax season! (Duh, we all know that, Paige. Don't remind us!)

-FIRST: Figure out if you're a single member LLC or a 2+ member LLC.
+FIRST: Figure out if you're a single-member LLC or a 2+ member LLC.

 SECOND: Figure out if your budget is easy or confusing.

 - If you're operating a creative business, chances are you don't have a ton of time to figure out your budgeting.
 Some entrepreneurs hire accounting firms to help them go through their receipts, financial records, banking, and credit cards.
-Some entrepreneurs have their own budgeting softward (like Quickbooks) to keep track of everything.
+Some entrepreneurs have their own budgeting software (like Quickbooks) to keep track of everything.
 Some entrepreneurs have no idea about anything and don't keep track of their spending or income regularly throughout the year.
-If you feel like you're about 80% good-to-go with your annual budget from last year, you shouldn't need to pay for extra help with an accountant.
+If you feel like you're about 80% good-to-go with your annual budget from last year, you shouldn't need to pay for extra help from an accountant.
 However, if you're budget is less than 80% of the way there, then you need help!
 Ask a skilled accountant in your state for help, and they will guide you through budgeting correctly.

 That's it!
 1, 2, 3!

-If you're a single member LLC that has a simple budget you've kept track of throughout the year, chances are you are fine filing online with Turbo Tax.
+If you're a single-member LLC that has a simple budget you've kept track of throughout the year, chances are you are fine filing online with Turbo Tax.
 If you're a 2+ member LLC and/or have complicated budgeting, you should likely hire an accountant!

 Happy filing! :)